Research Degrees (MPhil/PhD) in Japanese and Korean Studies

 The Japan and Korea Department is able to supervise MPhil and PhD degrees by research and thesis in a wide range of cultural and linguistic subjects.

 Intending research students should not feel constrained to limit their choice of topics to those indicated against the names of current staff members (postgraduate students have recently been working on a range of topics that include Japanese cinema, Kabuki texts, modern Japanese linguistics and literature, Meiji historical texts, Korean linguistics and literature, Korean colonial and eighteenth century history).

 Research undertaken at MPhil and PhD level is based on literary, documentary, and archive material available at SOAS and also gathered during fieldwork in Japan and Korea.

-- 8th rank in the UK in the 2021 Complete University Guide for East Asian Studies and UK
+- Ranked 10th in the UK for East Asian Studies (Complete University Guide 2022)